Benjamin-Walsh/free-home-exercise/README.md

 ### Content

+-The project was based broadly on the Love Running Walkthrough project.
+[Link to Love Running Project Github.](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main/8.1-testing-and-validation)

 -Advice on creating a fixed footer was taken from Stack Overflow.
 [Link to Stack Overflow page.](https://stackoverflow.com/questions/18915550/fix-footer-to-bottom-of-page#18915680)

 -Idea for website colour scheme taken from [colormind.io](http://colormind.io/).